McNubn/project2020/README.md

 ## External Conclusions and Alignment with Mine

-While thus far I have been performing my own analyses of the Iris data set, it's time to see what others have discovered from this data set, and what the logical next steps for any investigation should be.
+While thus far I have been performing my own analyses of the iris data set, it's time to see what others have discovered from this data set too, and what the logical next steps for any investigation should be.

-To begin with I the paper that made this data set famous - [The Use of Multiple Measurements in Taxonomic Problems by R.A.
-Fisher](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x) and while his use of statistics did provide some learning opportunities for me, there was little actionable context that would aid me in this project.
+To begin with I reviewed the paper that made this data set famous, [The Use of Multiple Measurements in Taxonomic Problems by R.A.
+Fisher](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x), and while his use of statistics did provide some learning opportunities for me, there was little actionable context that would aid me in this project.

-However I did find another statisical paper written on this data set - [Statistical Analysis of the Iris Flower Dataset, by Patrick S. Hoey, University of Massachusetts At Lowell](http://patrickhoey.com/downloads/Computer_Science/03_Patrick_Hoey_Data_Visualization_Dataset_paper.pdf).
-It was interesting to see that Hoey's conclusions matched mine, although he was more explicit on the actual measurements when determining one Iris type from another, as quote here:
+However I did find another statistical paper written on this data set, [Statistical Analysis of the Iris Flower Dataset, by Patrick S. Hoey, University of Massachusetts At Lowell](http://patrickhoey.com/downloads/Computer_Science/03_Patrick_Hoey_Data_Visualization_Dataset_paper.pdf).
+It was interesting to see that Hoey's conclusions matched mine, although he was more explicit on the actual measurements when determining one iris type from another, as quoted here:
     In summary of these results, I can build an objective predictor for a particular classification
     of Iris flowers.
 If the Iris flower has a long sepal